3263. Convert Doubly Linked List to Array I 🔒

 , where n

-is the number of nodes in the linked list.
-This is because the function iterates through each node exactly once, appending its value to the list.
+is the length of the linked list.
+The algorithm traverses through each node exactly once, visiting all n

-The space complexity, ignoring the space consumed by the output list ans
+if we exclude the space used by the output array ans

 Learn more about how to find time and space complexity quickly.